 Boiling Lake did not disappoint.
 It was larger than I expected.
 I was also incorrect in believing that I'd only see it burp up a few large bubbles of gas.
 Indeed, this lake was in a roiling boil!
 From our vantage a couple hundred feet above its surface, the entire lake would pulse in and out of view as the steam accumulated in the bowl and then blew off.
 Beyond the lake lay more mountainous jungle; in a few spots I thought I spied what might have been a trail, winding toward the town by Jungle Bay.

 Below is a map of our hike.
-The magenta track marks only the final half of the trail, where my GPS picked up a signal.
+The magenta track marks the trail, based on maps and where my GPS picked up a signal.
 The gray capillary that flows southeast from Boiling Lake and the Valley of Desolation is the White River, which descends gloriously at Victoria Falls and continues its journey toward Jungle Bay.
 Old-timers tell me that trails often follow rivers.
 Of course, it's the parts that don't that you have to worry about.